ayush-yadavv/adobe-hack-2025/README.md

 ## Features

-*   **Document Processing:** Upload and process various document types (e.g., PDFs).
+- **Document Processing:** Upload and process various document types (e.g., PDFs).
-*   **AI-Driven Insights:** Extract key information, summaries, and insights from documents using AI models.
+- **AI-Driven Insights:** Extract key information, summaries, and insights from documents using AI models.
-*   **Personalized Recommendations:** Generate recommendations based on document content and user interactions.
+- **Personalized Recommendations:** Generate recommendations based on document content and user interactions.
-*   **Collection Management:** Organize documents into collections.
+- **Collection Management:** Organize documents into collections.
-*   **Podcast Generation:** (Potentially) Convert document insights into audio podcasts.
+- **Podcast Generation:** (Potentially) Convert document insights into audio podcasts.

+### Important Note on Highlighting:

+The document highlighting functionality is currently unreliable (approximately 80% failure rate).
+The system attempts fallbacks to text search and then annotations if direct highlighting fails.
+The "go to page" feature works correctly.
+The team is interested in exploring more robust highlighting methods.

 ## Architecture

 The project is composed of two main services:

-*   **Backend (FastAPI):** A Python-based API that handles document processing, AI model interactions, data storage, and serves the API endpoints.
+- **Backend (FastAPI):** A Python-based API that handles document processing, AI model interactions, data storage, and serves the API endpoints.
-*   **Frontend (React):** A modern web application built with React and TypeScript, providing a user interface for interacting with the backend services.
+- **Frontend (React):** A modern web application built with React and TypeScript, providing a user interface for interacting with the backend services.

 Both services are containerized using Docker and orchestrated with Docker Compose.